-Setting Procedure for VMware ESXi" to execute the settings for respective hosts. - (2) Adding domain information to ISM-VA

-When execute a monitoring with the domain user account, execute the procedures in "3.4.2 Initial Settings of ISM" (ISM 2.2 User's Manual).

-When execute a monitoring with the domain user account, execute the procedures in "ISM2.2\ User's Manual (4.9 Network Settings Add DNS server)" to register the DNS server on ISM-VA.
+Setting Procedure for VMware ESXi" to execute the settings for respective hosts. - (2) Adding domain information to ISM-VA When execute a monitoring with the domain user account, execute the procedures in "3.4.2 Initial Setup of ISM-VA" (User's Manual). - (3) Adding DNS information to ISM-VA When execute a monitoring with the domain user account, execute the procedures in "User's Manual (4.9 Network Settings)" to register the DNS server on ISM-VA. - 3.2.
+Setting Procedure for Microsoft Failover Cluster

-- 3.2.
-Setting Procedure for Microsoft Failover Cluster - 3.2.1 Settings When Using Domain User Account.Settings for when using the domain user account - (1) Setting WinRM for Respective Hosts Configuring Cluster
+3.2.1.
+Settings When Using Domain User Account.

+Settings for when using the domain user account

+(1) Setting WinRM for Respective Hosts Configuring Cluster

 To retrieve the information from Microsoft Failover Cluster, it is required that the settings for respective hosts that configure a cluster are already completed.
 Refer to "2.1.
-Setting Procedure for Windows" to execute the settings for respective hosts. - (2) Adding SPN to Active Directory
+Setting Procedure for Windows" to execute the settings for respective hosts.

+(2) Adding SPN to Active Directory

-It is required to correctly register the Service Principal Name (SPN) of a monitoring target server on Active Directory when monitoring a Windows Server using the domain user account.
-Execute the following procedure to register the Service Principal Name of the monitoring target server.
+It is required to correctly register the Service Principal Name (SPN) of a monitoring target cluster on Active Directory when monitoring a Windows Server using the domain user account.
+Execute the following procedure to register the Service Principal Name of the monitoring target cluster.